OpenEvalProject/evals/manuscripts/elife-90217/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02sc3r913 Griffith Centre for Social and Cultural Research, Griffith University Southport Australia
+1. Griffith Centre for Social and Cultural Research, Griffith University Southport Australia ([ROR:02sc3r913](https://ror.org/02sc3r913))
-2. https://ror.org/02sc3r913 Australian Research Centre for Human Evolution, Griffith University Southport Australia
+2. Australian Research Centre for Human Evolution, Griffith University Southport Australia ([ROR:02sc3r913](https://ror.org/02sc3r913))
-3. https://ror.org/04a9tmd77 Department of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai New York United States
+3. Department of Environmental Medicine and Public Health, Icahn School of Medicine at Mount Sinai New York United States ([ROR:04a9tmd77](https://ror.org/04a9tmd77))
-4. https://ror.org/00rqy9422 School of the Environment, The University of Queensland Brisbane Australia
+4. School of the Environment, The University of Queensland Brisbane Australia ([ROR:00rqy9422](https://ror.org/00rqy9422))
-5. https://ror.org/01nse6g27 Centro Nacional de Investigación sobre la Evolución Humana (CENIEH) Burgos Spain
+5. Centro Nacional de Investigación sobre la Evolución Humana (CENIEH) Burgos Spain ([ROR:01nse6g27](https://ror.org/01nse6g27))
-6. https://ror.org/01rxfrp27 Palaeoscience Labs, Department of Archaeology and History, La Trobe University Melbourne Australia
+6. Palaeoscience Labs, Department of Archaeology and History, La Trobe University Melbourne Australia ([ROR:01rxfrp27](https://ror.org/01rxfrp27))
-7. https://ror.org/00rzspn62 Department of Geology, Universiti Malaya Kuala Lumpur Malaysia
+7. Department of Geology, Universiti Malaya Kuala Lumpur Malaysia ([ROR:00rzspn62](https://ror.org/00rzspn62))
-8. https://ror.org/04s1nv328 School of Archaeology and Anthropology, The Australian National University Canberra Australia
+8. School of Archaeology and Anthropology, The Australian National University Canberra Australia ([ROR:04s1nv328](https://ror.org/04s1nv328))
-9. https://ror.org/0566bfb96 Department of Geology, Naturalis Biodiversity Center Leiden Netherlands
+9. Department of Geology, Naturalis Biodiversity Center Leiden Netherlands ([ROR:0566bfb96](https://ror.org/0566bfb96))
-10. https://ror.org/019wvm592 Research School of Earth Sciences, The Australian National University Canberra Australia
+10. Research School of Earth Sciences, The Australian National University Canberra Australia ([ROR:019wvm592](https://ror.org/019wvm592))
-11. https://ror.org/00rqy9422 Radiogenic Isotope Facility, School of the Environment, The University of Queensland Brisbane Australia
+11. Radiogenic Isotope Facility, School of the Environment, The University of Queensland Brisbane Australia ([ROR:00rqy9422](https://ror.org/00rqy9422))
-12. https://ror.org/03vek6s52 Department of Human Evolutionary Biology, Harvard University Cambridge United States
+12. Department of Human Evolutionary Biology, Harvard University Cambridge United States ([ROR:03vek6s52](https://ror.org/03vek6s52))

 † Corresponding author

 ## Abstract

 Studies of climate variation commonly rely on chemical and isotopic changes recorded in sequentially produced growth layers, such as in corals, shells, and tree rings, as well as in accretionary deposits—ice and sediment cores, and speleothems.
-Oxygen isotopic compositions (δ 18 O) of tooth enamel are a direct method of reconstructing environmental variation experienced by an individual animal.
-Here, we utilize long-forming orangutan dentitions ( Pongo spp.) to probe recent and ancient rainfall trends on a weekly basis over ~3–11 years per individual.
+Oxygen isotopic compositions (δ18O) of tooth enamel are a direct method of reconstructing environmental variation experienced by an individual animal.
+Here, we utilize long-forming orangutan dentitions (Pongo spp.) to probe recent and ancient rainfall trends on a weekly basis over ~3–11 years per individual.
 We first demonstrate the lack of any consistent isotopic enrichment effect during exclusive nursing, supporting the use of primate first molar teeth as environmental proxies.
-Comparisons of δ 18 O values (n=2016) in twelve molars from six modern Bornean and Sumatran orangutans reveal a high degree of overlap, with more consistent annual and bimodal rainfall patterns in the Sumatran individuals.
-Comparisons with fossil orangutan δ 18 O values (n=955 measurements from six molars) reveal similarities between modern and late Pleistocene fossil Sumatran individuals, but differences between modern and late Pleistocene/early Holocene Bornean orangutans.
-These suggest drier and more open environments with reduced monsoon intensity during this earlier period in northern Borneo, consistent with other Niah Caves studies and long-term speleothem δ 18 O records in the broader region.
+Comparisons of δ18O values (n=2016) in twelve molars from six modern Bornean and Sumatran orangutans reveal a high degree of overlap, with more consistent annual and bimodal rainfall patterns in the Sumatran individuals.
+Comparisons with fossil orangutan δ18O values (n=955 measurements from six molars) reveal similarities between modern and late Pleistocene fossil Sumatran individuals, but differences between modern and late Pleistocene/early Holocene Bornean orangutans.
+These suggest drier and more open environments with reduced monsoon intensity during this earlier period in northern Borneo, consistent with other Niah Caves studies and long-term speleothem δ18O records in the broader region.
 This approach can be extended to test hypotheses about the paleoenvironments that early humans encountered in southeast Asia.

 ## Introduction